stashapp/stash/ui/v2.5/src/docs/en/JSONSpec.md

     },
     "updated_at": {
       "description": "The time this studios data was last changed in the database.
 Format is YYYY-MM-DDThh:mm:ssTZD", "type": "string"
+    },
+    "details": {
+      "description": "Description of the studio",
+      "type": "string"
     }
   },